richabathija94/Improvising_Austin_Bergstrom_International_Airport/README.md

    2. Created a single point of contact app which includes all local and online means of transport.
    3. It also has a recommendation system which would recommend the right mode of transport to the user based on traffic             during the time of the year
 3. Financial Statistics
+## Tools Used:
+Twitter API - to scrape tweets to gain insights on real time public perception about the airport React Native - to build the app

 Please do check out the powerpoint slides to get better insights.